xster/flutter-wiki/Issue-hygiene.md

 ### Other milestones

-The "Scheduled customer work" milestone indicates issues that we are intending to fix soon but for which we don't yet have an owner.
-The "Declined customer request" milestone indicates an issue that we do not intend to address in the near future.
+The "Unassigned customer work" milestone indicates issues that we are intending to fix soon but for which we don't yet have an owner.
+The "Declined customer request" milestone indicates an issue that we do not intend to address on the timescale requested (typically this means not for 6+ months).

 Each week, we check any bug with the "customer: blocker" or "customer: critical" labels.
 If we can find an owner for such a bug right away, it will be assigned a bucket milestone and given an explicit assignee.
-If we cannot, then it will be put into either the "Scheduled customer work" milestone or the "Declined customer request" milestone.
+If we cannot, then it will be put into either the "Unassigned customer work" milestone or the "Declined customer request" milestone.

 If you are a customer and your bug is placed in the "Declined customer request" milestone, please escalate with your team contact.